Catalytic Enhancement of Coherence in Noisy Quantum Channels and Characterization of Strictly Incoherent Operations: Introduction

-In any practical scenario, a quantum system is inevitably exposed to environmental interactions, leading to decoherence and degradation of valuable quantum resources \cite{barnum1998information, schumacher1998quantum} like entanglement, coherence, etc. Quantum channels are essential for modeling the effects of environmental noise on quantum states, such as depolarizing, dephasing, amplitude damping, and bit-flip, etc \cite{nielsen2010quantum,hayashi2006quantum,gyongyosi2018survey}.
+Quantum resource theories focus on quantifying and manipulating quantum resources through free operations to enhance their utilization and optimize the performance of quantum information tasks.
+But in practical implementation, a quantum system is inevitably exposed to environmental interactions, leading to decoherence and degradation of valuable quantum resources \cite{barnum1998information, schumacher1998quantum} like entanglement, coherence, etc. Quantum channels are essential for modeling the effects of environmental noise on quantum states, such as depolarizing, dephasing, amplitude damping, and bit-flip, etc \cite{nielsen2010quantum,hayashi2006quantum,gyongyosi2018survey}.
 These channels typically reduce the resources, thereby affecting the efficiency of quantum protocols.
 Hence, the properties of quantum channels naturally comes under inspection within the framework of quantum resource theories.

 Mathematically, a quantum channel is a Completely Positive and Trace Preserving (CPTP) map $\Lambda: \mathcal{B}(\mathcal{H}_A) \to \mathcal{B}(\mathcal{H}_B) $.
 The completely positive property ensures that $\Lambda$ is a physical map whereas trace preserving ensures that the trace of the density matrix is preserved.
 Any such quantum channel $(\Lambda)$ admits the following Kraus operator representation \cite{kraus1983states,hellwig1970operations,choi1975completely}